Space exploration, like no other human achievement, stirs something from deep within us.

 Recall the world's unbridled joy when, on July 20, 1969, the first part of that vision was realised and Neil Armstrong spoke those immortal words: "That's one small step for man, one giant leap for mankind."

-It stretches us intellectually, broadens us emotionally and deepens us spiritually.
+Space exploration stretches us intellectually, broadens us emotionally and deepens us spiritually.

 It illustrates to us what we are capable of when we unleash our boundless curiosity, fervent creativity and indefatigable determination.